fgardt/factorio-spritter/README.md

       --lossy
           Allow lossy compression for the output images.
 This is using pngquant / imagequant internally -r, --recursive
           Recursive search for images.
-Each folder will be a separate sprite sheet -t, --tile-resolution <TILE_RESOLUTION>
+Each folder will be a separate spritesheet -t, --tile-resolution <TILE_RESOLUTION>
           Resolution of the input sprites in pixels / tile [default: 64] --no-crop